Top 5 Escape-Proof Maine Coon Harnesses

 We love that it is lightweight and breathable.
 These features are important as they make this Maine Coon accessory comfortable for your Maine Coon cat to wear.

-Finally, the leash is made of durable material and extends to 3.9ft, which is ideal if you want to let your cat explore the outside world more freely.
+Finally, the leash is made from durable materials and extends to 3.9ft, which is ideal if you want to let your cat explore the outside world more freely.

 3. All Weather Breathable Cat Harness

-This range of pet harnesses has been around for some time and continues to be both a great cat and dog harness option.
+This range of pet harnesses has been around for some time and is a great cat harness option.

-Available in a variety of different colors, this cat harness is ideal because it has an all-weather mesh that means it can be used all year round, whatever the weather conditions.
+Available in a variety of colors, this cat harness is ideal because it has an all-weather mesh that can be used all year round, whatever the weather conditions.

-The breathable nature of the mesh also makes this cat harness more comfortable for your cat to wear.
+The breathable nature of the mesh makes this cat harness more comfortable for your cat to wear, while the reflective bands on the side of the harness help to enhance your cat’s visibility.

-We love the simplicity of the step-in and clip functionality of this cat harness design, as it makes putting the cat harness on really easy.
+I love the simplicity of the step-in and clip functionality because it makes putting the cat harness on really easy.

 You can purchase this item in a wide range of sizes, so make sure you use our guide below to ensure you purchase the correct-sized harness for your Maine Coon.